13 Ways To Promote Gender Equality In The Workplace

 13. Learn from Exit Interviews

 Exit interviews are done for a purpose, and progressive companies take them seriously.
-With the help of exit interviews, you get to know the reason why your employees leave.
+With the help of impactful exit interview questions, you get to know the reason why your employees leave.
 It is a learning opportunity for the management.

 Such exit feedbacks help you identify if any discrimination had taken place, and you must make sure it does not happen again.
 It assists leaders in improving employee retention by identifying the reasons why talented workers are disengaged and unhappy.